dell-asm/dell-force10/README.md

     require => force10_config['apply config'];
 	}
 }
 This creates VLAN 180 and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above definition.

 You can also use any of the above operations individually, or create new defined types, as required.

-See tests folder for additional examples.
+For additional examples, see tests folder.